alexionut-tincu/Finite-Automatas/README.md

 For `nfa.cpp`, any command-line argument can be passed to get the first found path for the word, if accepted.

-By default, `lnfa.cpp` will use the character '.' as lambda.
+By default, `lambda-nfa.cpp` will use the character '.' as lambda.
 This can be changed in the defines.

 The input file should follow this structure: